Sauces

 By SS Shiva Serves: 3-4

-Nutritional Benefits: Tamarind contains high levels of vitamin B12, which boosts brain function and also protects your brain cells.
-It is also rich in potent amino acids that offer cancer-protective benefits, tissue repair, and rejuvenation.
-Tamarind is also endowed with magnesium, incredibly beneficial for general health, and offers tremendous benefits for brain function.
-One of the specialties of tamarind is the capacity to neutralize uric acid, heavy metals, and gallstones when taken regularly as a juice or in food.
+Nutritional Benefits: Tamarind is high in vitamin B12, which boosts brain function and protects brain cells.
+It is also rich in potent amino acids that offer cancer-protective benefits, aid in tissue repair, and promote rejuvenation.
+Furthermore, tamarind is endowed with magnesium, which is highly beneficial for general health, and helps neutralize uric acid, heavy metals, and gallstones when consumed regularly either as a juice or as part of a meal.

 Ingredients

-• 2 tbsp full peanut butter or 1 cup roasted peanuts
+• 2 tablespoons peanut butter or 1 cup roasted peanuts

-• 1/2 cup tamarind paste ( purchase from most asian store)
+• 1/2 cup tamarind paste (purchased from most Asian stores)

 • 2 cups water to soak tamarind fruit pulp, hulled and deseeded